Shoulder rehab exercises you can do in the gym

 The bottom line on shoulder rehab exercises

-You can easily strengthen your lower traps without adding any time to your workout.
-Just add the movement described in this post at the beginning of your your pulldown, then do the pulldown, then release the tension on your lower trap at the end of that rep, and repeat.
+- To strengthen your lower traps without adding any time to your workout, just add the low trap pulldown movement at the beginning of your your pulldown, then do the pulldown, then release the tension on your lower trap at the end of that rep, and repeat.

 Making these simple changes will help keep your shoulders strong in a balanced way, alleviate weakness-related pain, and set you up to reach your highest possible level of pain-free shoulder joint function.